StefanScherer/windows-docker-workshop/docs/Slides.md

 - Provided by Microsoft through the Docker Hub

-- All Windows container images are based on one of these two OS images
+- All Windows Docker images are based on one of these two OS images

 .exercise[
 - Pull or update to latest Windows base OS images: